lEEExp3rt/ZJU-CoursesAndProjects/OOP/README.md

 In this project, you are required to implement a CLI `ADIF` file parser with given requirements.
 Mainly using `string` and `class` and `vector` and `map` is enough to finish this project.
 BUT it is really time-consuming!!!
 However, it is really a enjoy to do this huge project.

 ### Project2

+In this project, you are required to implement a simple CLI game called *Adventure*, which is saving a princess in a maze and run, but escaping a monster.
+It is not difficult to do it.

+> By the ddl in 2024-06-22, during the exam week, I finish it 😆